PyFilesystem/pyfilesystem/docs/opening.rst

 In these situations you can use an *opener*, which is a generic way of specifying a filesystem.
 For example, the following is equivalent to the code above::

-	from fs.opener import fsopen
+	from fs.opener import fsopendir
-	my_fs = fsopen('/foo/bar')
+	my_fs = fsopendir('/foo/bar')

-The `fsopen` method takes a string that identifies the filesystem with a URI syntax, but if called with a regular path will return an OSFS instance.
+The ``fsopendir`` callable takes a string that identifies the filesystem with a URI syntax, but if called with a regular path will return an :class:`~fs.osfs.OSFS` instance.
 To open a different kind of filesystem, precede the path with the required protocol.
 For example, the following code opens an FTP filesystem rather than a directory on your harddrive::

-	from fs.opener import fsopen
+	from fs.opener import fsopendir
-	my_fs = fsopen('ftp://example.org/foo/bar')
+	my_fs = fsopendir('ftp://example.org/foo/bar')

 For further information regarding filesystem openers see :doc:`opener`.